 6. Verify Your Settings

 If you want your profile to be public and searchable by anyone, adjust your privacy settings accordingly.
-By using this LinkedIn tip, you allow recruiters and others who aren’t in your network to contact you.
+By using this LinkedIn tip, you allow recruiters, hiring managers and others who aren’t in your network to contact you via a public profile.
 You may, however, receive unsolicited offers, so be prepared to handle those graciously.
 LinkedIn walks you through your settings, privacy, and visibility in their “help” section.